Lawouach/WebSocket-for-Python/README.md

 and clarity in mind.
 Future developments will look at performances.

 Note however that ws4py runs way faster with CherryPy on PyPy than it does on CPython.
+And [wsaccel](https://github.com/methane/wsaccel) replaces some bottleneck with Cython implementation for CPython.

 Client support
 --------------